-By the completion of this course, students will be expected to:
+By the completion of the Success in Medical School I course, students will be expected to:

 - 1. Develop skills for academic success in Pre-Clerkship. - 2.
-Develop skills in balancing personal well-being with academic demands. - 3.
+Develop skills to balance personal well-being with academic demands. - 3.
 Explore professional roles and identity development as a medical student and future physician. - 4.
 Explore personal and professional goals as it relates to career planning. - 5.
 Describe practices to optimize safety in the clinical workplace. - 6.
-Discuss ethical principles related to patient privacy.
+Describe ethical principles related to patient privacy, academic honesty, and health care research.